Visiting Gunns Plains Caves in North West Tasmania

 Preston Falls, Tasmania

-Only 9 km away from the caves, Preston falls is a gorgeous 25-meter waterfall surrounded by the lush blackwood forest.
+Only 9 km away from the caves, Preston Falls is a gorgeous 25-meter waterfall surrounded by the lush blackwood forest.
 It’s only about a 5-minute walk from the road.
-The trail leads over a small bridge across Preston creek and brings you to the lookout at the top of the falls.
+The trail leads over a small bridge across Preston Creek and brings you to the lookout at the top of the falls.

 Leven Canyon